Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 A more general such semantics which has already been developed is dynamic semantics.
 Dynamics semantics does this on general possible worlds.
 This is preferable, given that we might want to model hypothesizes of things which are not phenomenal experience existing independently of phenomenal experience.
 As such, the set of indistinguishable worlds has become huge, and this is the same as underdetermination of hypothesizes.
 Experiences and memories of experiences can always be accommodated by a very large number of possible worlds, such as the [pea soup hypothesis] which is an infinite number of indistinguishable possible worlds.
 Imagine that at any radius $r$, everything outside of that is just pea soup which just so happen to look like the external world.
 One can see that any set of experiences and memories of experiences holds this entire set of worlds as indistinguishable.
 We accept this result, and take no steps to remove it or resolve it with ad-hoc values like "simplicity" or similar options.

 However, from a decision theoretic standpoint, it can be good to establish a probability distribution over possible worlds, even if they are technically indistinguishable.
 Any rational individual must hold their credence's up to the laws of probability theory, lest be subject to [dutch books], which are guaranteed loosing bets.
-This includes the diachronic Dutch books, which state that rational agents updates their beliefs using Bayesian inference.
-And one good weighing of one's priors might be based on simplicity, such as minimized ontology of the hypothesis, for instance as adding one more existing thing decreases the probability of being correct.
+This includes the diachronic Dutch books, which state that rational agents updates their beliefs using Bayes's formula.
+One good weighing of one's priors might be based on simplicity, such as minimized ontology of the hypothesis, for instance as adding one more existing thing decreases the probability of being correct.
 AIXI works on the basis that its prior probabilities are distributed over the one's with minimum Kolmogorov complexity, i.e the shortest computer program that can compute all the facts about that world (but that only works for computable possible worlds).

 Given our construction of knowledge as distinguishability of worlds, justification is difficult to asses.
 As such this view doesn't get subject to any kind of Angrippan trilemma.
 The problem of the criterion too, as there's no need to "justify" the conceptual construction of knowledge this way, in any kind of substantive metaphysical universal "knowledge".
 But rather just as a means to the end of respecting external world skepticism.

-Memory skepticism: If we are FSTs we cannot generate the syntax we want in the Chomsky Hierarchy.

 ## The case for phenomenal intentionality via cognitive phenomenology

 To pursue the goal of constructing a PDS which admits to the goal of robustness against skepticism, we will advocate to include an account of [Phenomenal Intentionality (Stanford Encyclopedia of Philosophy)](https://plato.stanford.edu/entries/phenomenal-intentionality/) that is phenomenal and narrow.
 Some PDS's might benefit from both, which is where 2D semantics come in.
 We could establish such, but for the goal of robustness against skepticism, it is better to pick